ietf-wg-cellar/flac-specification/flac.md

 # Residual Coding

 FLAC uses Exponential-Golomb (a variant of Rice) coding as it's residual encoder.
-[You can learn more about Exp-Golomb coding on Wikipedia](https://en.wikipedia.org/wiki/Exponential-Golomb_coding)
+[You can learn more about exp-golomb coding on Wikipedia](https://en.wikipedia.org/wiki/Exponential-Golomb_coding)

 FLAC currently defines two similar methods for the coding of the error signal from the prediction stage.
 The error signal is coded using Exponential-Golomb codes in one of two ways: